 Anyway, want to see a puzzle?
 Here's a puzzle.
 Can you guess the password?

 Weird.
-And having been recruited, she and Rachel get plenty of time to be catty at each other, at least until the game forgets that she exists (like everyone else in the party), mostly with variants of "Hey, Rachel.
+And having been recruited, she and Rachel get plenty of time to be catty at each other, at least until the game forgets that she exists, mostly with variants of "Hey, Rachel.
 Anyone ever told you you're a bit of a tight-ass bitch."
 "Yeah, but at least I'm not a dead one."
-So, that's something to look forward to during the rest of the game.
+So, that's something to look forward to for the rest of the game.
 Hell is indeed other people.

 Yes, that's Dennis Hopper.
 The Dennis Hopper.
 I understand Take Two was a little concerned that he might show up to the recording with a long list of demands, but in the end he brought an easy rider.

 His presence in both this and Black Dahlia was a bit of a lucky coincidence, the story going that he was a member of the golf course where the head of Take Two also played, and he was asked on the grounds that, well, why not?
 His role here isn't very long, but it's at least pretty memorable, from his silicon coat to immediate willingness to be the seventh or so person to mock our heroes for running around in their pants at the start of the game.
 He's presented as less pornographer more demonic mob boss, casually mistaking 'having set up these two cops' for 'being their boss' and declaring that they're about to go on a mission for him—a quick jaunt into the depths of Hell to speak to his rival, the demon Sanguinarius.

 "Oh, your tiny little minds can't conceive the desperate grandeur of a demon's dreams," he snarls.
 "He wants it all and that includes my head, but I'll be bum-buggered from Dis to Dorchester if that gun crazy diablo's getting the drop on me."
 Dennis Hopper, everyone!
 Round of applause.